Where You Can Find Help

 Note: Unlike forum subscriptions, there isn’t a digest option for notifications.

-To change your primary local CCL chapter or electoral district, please use the form at this link.
+To change your local CCL chapter or electoral district, please use the form at this link.

-Note: Using this form will move you to another chapter throughout CCL and place you on the new chapter's roster.
-You will be added to the new chapter's group on Community during the nightly data sync (i.e., it won’t be automatic).
-Note: You can only be in one chapter at a time (you can however join as many Action Teams as you want).
+Note: Using this form will move you to another CCL chapter and add you to the new chapter's roster.
+You will also be added to the new chapter's group on Community during the nightly data sync (i.e., it won’t happen instantly).

-3. Once in Edit view, you can click on any of the following tabs to update your information: "CCL Info," "Address," "Phone Number," and "Email."
+3. Once in Edit view, you can select any of the tabs to update your information: "CCL Info," "Address," "Phone Number," and "Email."

-Note: After making any changes, make sure to scroll down to the bottom of the page and click “Save” before exiting away from any of these tabs.
+After making changes, be sure to scroll down to the bottom of the page and click “Save” before exiting the tab.

 How to Attach a File to Your Post/Message

-If you would like to upload and share a file with your post on a forums or a message you're sending from Community, simply click on the paper clip icon in the editor field of your post body:
+If you would like to upload and share a file with a forum post or a message you're sending in Community, click on the paper clip icon in the editing tools above of the post message text:

-Once you've clicked the icon, select which file you'd like to upload by clicking on the "Choose File" button or scroll between the file you've already uploaded earlier:
+Once you've clicked the icon, select a file to upload by clicking on the "Choose File" button, or select a file you've already uploaded:

-Make sure to type in a title name for the file you're uploading and then click "Post" on the bottom to confirm the upload.
+If uploading, Type in a title name for the file (required) and then click "Post" on the bottom to upload.

 Your file(s) will then appear at the bottom of the body of your text field with the provided name and the ability to click the "x" to un-attach it.